 In our case, we stayed for 3 days in Balabac.
 On our first day, we island hopped to Melville lighthouse in Balabac Island, Camiaran Island and Canabungan Island.
 Our boat operators (Kuya Boboy and Kuya Onyok) have relatives in Bancalan Island, and we were welcomed for the night.
 On our second day, we went to Punta Sebaring in Bugsuk Island.
 On our third day, we spent the whole day swimming in Candaraman Island and snorkeling in Sicsican Island.

 Balabac, Palawan, offers more off-the-beaten islands than listed here.
-Hoping to visit every one of these one day.
+The full list includes:

 P.S.
 You might also be interested to read about our own summer experience in Balabac and a full travel guide about Balabac, Palawan.
 The latter includes other details necessary for planning your own trip, including contact details. 😉